Behind the scenes.

 creating space for nurses, midwives, healthcare assistants and the friends and family of such staff to offload and chat with someone who *gets it*.

 Developed collaboratively by a small group of frontline staff united by an acute awareness of the pressures facing the workforce, Nurse Lifeline becomes the first nursing and midwifery led initiative to offer a national, free and confidential peer to peer listening service, by nurses and midwives, for nurses and midwives.
 But we’re not planning to stop there, we’re all about creating community.
 We want to use our platform to empower, to encourage and to amplify the voices of those within the nursing and midwifery workforce through sharing uplifting stories of those who have overcome challenges, and through creating a service that can be shaped and contributed to at all levels.

 It’s been a pretty tough ride.
 We’ve navigated this process in between our full-time clinical roles in ICU, out on the streets and on labour ward.
-We’ve held bleary-eyed meetings in between night shifts with CEO’s of other charities, written funding proposals during breaks from our PPE, taught ourselves about the intricacies of charity legal requirements, built a website, secured a £50K grant, recruited a Charity Manager and received acknowledgement from the CNO, amongst other things.
+We’ve held bleary-eyed meetings in between night shifts with CEO’s of other charities, written funding proposals during breaks from our PPE, taught ourselves about the intricacies of charity legal requirements, built a website, secured a £50K grant, recruited a Charity Operations Manager and Communications team, and received acknowledgement from the CNO, amongst other things.
 The International Year of the Nurse and Midwife was not the year that was anticipated.
 Yet, we hope that through our combined efforts, Nurse Lifeline brings the promise of an unwavering positive legacy, lasting far beyond the pandemic.

 HERE TO LISTEN.
 HERE TO ENCOURAGE.
 HERE TOGETHER.